Crochet Faux I-Cord Edging – A Simple Double Slip Stitch

 Some More Crochet Easter Eggs

-This is the stuff I decided to try, The Women’s Institute acrylic dk.
-I wanted big eggs this time so I also chose the Soft & Chunky in cream, which is an acrylic mix and has 30% merino.
+This is the yarn I decided to try, The Women’s Institute acrylic dk.
+I wanted big Easter eggs this time, so I also chose the Soft & Chunky in Cream, which is an acrylic mix and has 30% merino.
 It’s lovely stuff to work with, I think merino is my favourite yarn in the world at the moment.
-I got some dk colours to embroider the eggs with so the decorations are more delicate.

-With two 100 gram balls of the chunky cream, you can make three small eggs and one large.
-I weighed them before I added the embellishments and a small one was 27 grams whilst the large was 89 grams.
-I used exactly the same crochet pattern, I just doubled up on yarn for the biggy.
+With two 100-gram balls of the chunky cream yarn, you can make three small eggs and one large.
+I weighed them before I added the embellishments, and a small one was 27 grams of yarn, whilst the large was 89 grams.
+I used exactly the same crochet pattern; I just doubled up on yarn for the biggy.
 By that, I mean I held the yarn double when working with it.

-I’ve not used this yarn before but I have used plenty of other dk acrylics.
-Mostly I’m left unimpressed and I have a thing where I don’t like mixing my brands together because the quality varies so much.
-Usually they don’t pass muster but I don’t think I’d have any qualms about mixing this with the likes of Stylecraft Special or Paintbox (both of which, are excellent to work with).
+I’ve not used this yarn before, but I have used plenty of other DK acrylics.
+Mostly, I’m left unimpressed, and I have a thing where I don’t like mixing brands because the quality varies so much.
+Usually, they don’t pass muster, but I don’t think I’d have any qualms about mixing this with the likes of Stylecraft Special or Paintbox acrylic DK yarns (both of which are excellent to work with).
 This is one of the good ones.
-I have quite a bit of the dk left so I might make blanket along with some other brands to really get a good feel for it (but not anytime soon as I have got a massive list of other projects to do!
+I have quite a bit of the dk left, so I might make a crochet blanket along with some other brands to really get a good feel for it (but not anytime soon, as I have got a massive list of other projects to do!
 Bah).

 Eeehh, look at the family all together!